 Link Survey Data to Employee Performance

-In the past, companies often relied on aggregate customer satisfaction data to assess their CX performance.
-Today’s CX leaders take a much more granular approach to CX analysis.
+In the past, companies often relied on aggregate customer satisfaction data to perform customer feedback analysis.
+Today’s CX leaders take a much more granular approach to CX analytics.
 Leading CX solutions tie customer feedback directly to the employee who delivered the most recent interaction.
 With this approach, managers can quickly identify which frontline employees deliver quality interactions — and which employees need more coaching.

 Assess and Refine Survey Approaches

-As companies evolve and respond to competitive factors and market demands, they also need to refine their feedback gathering approaches.
+As companies evolve and respond to competitive factors and market demands, they also need to refine their CX analytics gathering approaches.
 Even if a specific survey is garnering a reasonable response rate, it may not be asking the right questions to maintain a true understanding of customer sentiment.

 Innovate Like a CX Leader

 Feedback gathering approaches and technologies have seen rapid change in recent years.
 Software platforms can contact customers more quickly after an interaction, and the calls to action across all collection mediums are more configurable and better able to engage end customers.
-New mediums like SMS and mobile phone-enabled surveys are expanding the reach of feedback collection around the world.
+New mediums like SMS and mobile phone-enabled surveys are expanding the breadth of CX analytics collection around the world.

 In addition to new software features, there are several innovative trends driving improvements in gathering feedback from customers.